thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 * Explain what a salt is
 * Explain why using a salt is important
 * Explain the process of user registration
-* Create migration files to create a users table
+* Use knex migration to create a users table
 * Add custom routes for user registration
 * Use bcrypt to hash and salt passwords